Cutting lemma and Zarankiewicz's problem in distal structures: Optimal distal cell decomposition on the plane in o-minimal expansions of fields

-Our goal in this section is to prove the following theorem. \begin{thm} Let $\CM$ be an $o$-minimal expansion of a real closed field.
+Our goal in this section is to prove the following theorem. \begin{thm} Let $\CM$ be an o-minimal expansion of a real closed field.
 Then any formula $\varphi(x;y)$ with $|x|=2$ admits a distal cell decomposition $\CT$ with $|\CT(S)| = O(|S|^2)$. \end{thm}